-I recently watched the commentary track to the 1985 classic movie ‘Back to the Future’, with co-writer Bob Gale, and producer Bob Canton.
-Here are 10 things I learned.
+I watched the commentary for the classic movie ‘Back to the Future’, with co-writer Bob Gale.
+Here are 11 things I learned.

 1. The Original Time Machine was a Fridge

 The image above is an artist’s mock up, but the plot idea was real: in earlier versions of the script, Marty was transported back in time via a radioactive fridge, a leftover from an old weapons testing site.
 To get him back to 1985, Doc and Marty had to recharge the fridge by breaking into a nuclear reactor.

 The fridge was jettisoned as the studio was worried it would encourage kids to lock themselves inside their own refrigerators, while playing at being Marty.
 And the nuclear reactor break in was changed as the budget was tight, and the film makers had to find a cheaper finale.

 Parts of the fridge idea were recycled, decades later, in the opening of ‘Indiana Jones and the Kingdom of the Crystal Skull’.

 2. Michael J. Fox Recorded a PSA for Australian Audiences